phpatel662/Ppamazon/README.md

 ## How to Use

 The Ppamazon application comes with three distinct "Views", Customer, Manager, and Supervisor.
-The Customer can order items from Bamazon, the Manager can restock items and add new items for sale, and the Supervisor can check each department's profits and add new departments.
+The Customer can order items from Ppamazon, the Manager can restock items and add new items for sale, and the Supervisor can check each department's profits and add new departments.

 _________